AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-06.md

 The admin needs stretch beyond the needs above.

 For this example application we need Super Admin, Admin, Staff and Client roles who will have varying levels of permission to "abilities" or features:
-- Browse, read, edit, add and delete chirpers
+- Browse, read, edit, add and delete Chirpers (Users)
 - Browse, read, edit, add and delete chirps
 - Browse, read, edit, add and delete likes/dislikes
 - Browse, read, edit, add and delete followers

-This is just a start, but this provides a good way to begin the MVP and admin of the MVP.
+This is just a start, but this provides a good way to begin the MVP and Admin front end of the MVP.

 This set of notes looks at *Administration of users*.